ntaneja1985/DesignPatterns/README.md

 - Sticking to reusability too much can lead to complicated classes which violate SRP principle
 - Solution is CQRS, separate out the classes meanT for reporting(QUERY) and those required for INSERT/UPDATE/DELETE
 - CQRS is a design pattern
+- CQRS builds on top of Repository Pattern
+- Final call of CQRS goes to Repository Pattern
 - CQRS is a good pattern for doing transactions between systems-->makes it valuable for designing microservices
 - Please note Model and Command class is not the same
 - Command is an action like insert/update/delete